yuhko-msft/microsoft-graph-docs/api-reference/beta/api/informationprotection-encryptbuffer.md

 If successful, this action returns a `200 OK` response code and a [bufferEncryptionResult](../resources/bufferencryptionresult.md) in the response body.

 ## Examples

+The following is an example of how to call this API.

 ### Request
 <!-- {